bkim5029/Airflow-Dataminer/README.md

 ---
 ![](images/airflow_details.jpg)

-Double checking if my final processes of inserting data has been successfully accomplished by looking into our sql database
+Double checking if my final process of inserting data has been successfully accomplished by looking into our sql database

 ![](images/data_table.jpg)
 ![](images/data_row_count.jpg)